jb2727/TTE/README.md

 PRE-ALPHA

-Design:
+Design: <br />
-Uses a 2D linked list as a text buffer to store the data Runs from the CLI
+Uses a 2D linked list as a text buffer to store the data <br /> Runs from the CLI <br />

-TODO:
+TODO: <br />
-Important:
+Important: <br />
-Implement opimization techniques (I.E holding onto addresses that'll likely be used again) Implement saving and create new file
+Implement opimization techniques (I.E holding onto addresses that'll likely be used again) <br />
+Implement saving and create new file <br />
-Implement copy, cut and paste
+Implement copy, cut and paste <br />
-Handle cases when users press unimplemented keys
+Handle cases when users press unimplemented keys <br />
-Fix bug where scrolling below the top part of the screen causes unintended behaviour
+Fix bug where scrolling below the top part of the screen causes unintended behaviour <br />

-Moderate:
+Moderate: <br />
-Implement a line numbers
+Implement a line numbers <br />
-Implement some indicator of how large the file is Write an install script
+Implement some indicator of how large the file is <br />
+Write an install script <br />

-Not imporpant:
+Not important: <br />
-Do actual comprehensive benchmarks
+Do actual comprehensive benchmarks <br />
-Add customization features
+Add customization features <br />